How to Choose an Accident Investigator

-Now – there are some accident investigators out there who are able to take some pretty good photographs.
+Now - there are some accident investigators out there who are able to take some pretty good photographs.
 They can even get statements (although statements not sworn often do not stand up in court), and may even produce very good accident scene drawings.
 They might express opinions and even recommend remedies to prevent repeat occurrences.
 But, there is another problem.
-Even if an accident investigator can produce pretty reports, make nice drawings and say things that sound pretty higher grade on paper, serious accidents often involve numerous other elements that need specialist consideration.
+Even if an accident investigator can produce pretty reports, make nice drawings and say things that sound pretty higher grade on a paper, serious accidents often involve numerous other elements that need special consideration.
 These might include vehicle mechanical systems-, brake system maintenance-, tyre analysis-, human factor analysis-, lighting conditions-, loading dynamics- and even seatbelt, airbag and occupant kinematic considerations.

 Investigating an accident properly involves special consideration of all these factors and possibly much more.
 A proper at-scene accident investigation might include specific photography, measurement and analysis of many components and systems.
 The level of the investigation an “accident investigator” can go to is often limited to the accident scene and involved vehicles, and would make for a good reference - but often falls short for the purpose of expert analysis for legal purposes.